EdGrrr/arguslib/docs/user_guide.rst

 Once you have a location, you need something to visualize it on.
 The ``PlottableInstrument`` is an abstract class that defines a standard interface for any object that can be visualized.
 It guarantees that any `PlottableInstrument` will have `show()` and `annotate_positions()` methods.

-This is a powerful concept because it applies not only to physical devices, but also to higher-level "interfaces" that combine other plottable objects.
+This is a powerful concept because it applies not only to physical devices, but also to higher-level "interfaces" that combine plottables and other data sources.

 .. autoclass:: arguslib.instruments.instruments.PlottableInstrument
    :members: show, annotate_positions